wnlab-isti/IPIN-competition-track1/README.md

 ![start logging](resources/images/app4.png)

-- `StepLogger` updates the logs as soon as you press the button.
+- `StepLogger` updates the logs as soon as you press the button with the label.
 When you switch to another application and then reopen `StepLogger`, it resumes from the last button pressed.
 - After stepping over all the markers, `StepLogger` finalizes the log files and shows a white screen

-Some available options are available with the top-right menu:
+Some options are available on the top-right menu:

 ![Options](resources/images/options.png)